-Anna M. Storti is a doctoral student and McNair Graduate Fellow in the Department of Women’s Studies at the University of Maryland, College Park.
+Anna M. Moncada Storti is a doctoral candidate and McNair Graduate Fellow in the Department of Women’s Studies at the University of Maryland, College Park.
 She graduated with honors from California State Polytechnic University, Pomona with degrees in Gender, Ethnicity, and Multicultural Studies and Business Administration, with an emphasis in Non-Profit Management.

 In Pomona, Anna was a Social Justice Leader at the Violence Prevention and Women’s Resource Center, Vice President of the Queer People of Color Collective, organizer of the quarterly spoken word event Queer Voices, mentor of high school students of color at the Boys and Girls Club of Pomona Valley, and member of the McNair Scholars Program.
-As a McNair Scholar, Anna did ethnographic research in order to explore the ways in which feminine queer women sit at the intersections of “queer” and “normative” locations.
+As a McNair Scholar, Anna did ethnographic research in order to explore the ways in which queer femmes sit at the intersections of “queer” and “normative” locations.
 Her project, “(Re)Conceptualizing the Normative: A Glimpse into the Radical Potential and Ultimate Failure of Queer Politics,” argued that queer politics stratifies those not adhering to an authentic queer performance.